SVC CalendarCommunity EducationVisit SVCGive

 The first step is to fill out and submit a CHS Course Articulation Request Form for your course.
 Please note the minimum qualifications needed by the high school faculty in order to articulate each course.

-Please submit the completed application to CHSP@skagit.edu along with unofficial transcripts for applicants credentials.
+Please submit the completed application to dualcredit@skagit.edu along with unofficial transcripts for applicants credentials.
 Each high school faculty member needs to apply separately, even if applying to teach the same course.
-Requests are due November 1st to be considered for the following academic year.
-Applications received Nov.
-1, 2024 will be considered for articulation for the 2025-2026 academic year.
+Applications received by Nov.
+1 will be considered for the next academic year.